Libero logo

 FSV have since slipped down to the Regionalliga Südwest after two straight relegations.

-In 2011, this showpiece stadium attracted a full house for the Women’s World Cup Final, five years after staging five games of the men’s version in front of capacity crowds.
+In 2011, Frankfurt’s showpiece stadium attracted a full house for the Women’s World Cup Final, five years after staging five games of the men’s version in front of capacity crowds.
 Nearby stands the main offices of the German FA, the DFB: Frankfurt is where Nationalelf celebrates major victories in its reconstructed medieval centre.

 Frankfurt’s most memorable World Cup moment, though, came in 1974, and West Germany’s de facto semi final with Poland, played on a waterlogged pitch.
 One of the sponge rollers from that day is displayed in the Eintracht Museum at the stadium, which illustrates the early development of football in this international city.

 From the 1890s onwards, Frankfurt clubs such as Kickers, Britannia, FSV, Viktoria and Germania were formed, taking part with others from the Hesse region in the Nordkreis-Liga from 1909.
 Viktoria and Kickers soon became the dominant Frankfurter FV, and then Eintracht after World War I.

-It was FSV who dominated the subsequent Bezirksliga Main in the 1920s and the city’s two leading clubs went on to become Southern German champions in 1932 and 1933 respectively.
-Hesse was considered one of the weaker of the regional leagues.
 From the post-war, pre-Bundesliga Oberliga Süd, initially organised by US forces, Eintracht only went on to be crowned national champions once – but this 1959 side would take part in one of the greatest football matches of all time, the European Cup Final with Real Madrid a year later.

 FSV slowly fell away, only recovering in the last three seasons.
 In the city, they and Eintracht remain supreme, their reserve sides playing at least one level above the likes of FC Croatia Frankfurt and Rot-Weiß Frankfurt, formerly Helvetia Frankfurt, way down the ladder.